benante/Portfolio/learnings/markup.md

 ```<main>``` on the other hand is divided by different ```<section>``` elements which also includes ```<h1>``` and ```h2``` headings, ```<p>``` paragraphs, and ```<li>``` list elements
 ## 2. Ensure a web page is readable for screen readers
+To ensure the web page is readable for screen readers, the following practices have been implemented:

+ARIA attributes have been used to provide additional accessibility information.
+For instance ```<aria-label>``` has been used to provide labels for navigation links and buttons.

+Images have been provided with appropriate alternative text using the ```<alt>``` attribute, allowing screen readers to describe the images to visually impaired users.

+The website was run through Accessibility Checker and passed the test.

 ## 3. Ensure our UI has sufficient colour contrast so that everyone can perceive it comfortably